 As the EIT's request for additional posts for 2022 has not been granted by the EU institutions, the EIT Governing Board endorsed in its meeting on 25 November 2021 the reorganisation of the EIT in order to deploy the available resources more efficiently and effectively.
 The new organisational structure of the EIT, as presented in Annex I, will enable the EIT to focus better on delivering on the new ambition and strategic objectives set out in the EIT Strategic Innovation Agenda 2021-2027.

-The EIT will transition to a more effective organisational structure in two steps: the first phase will be implemented in 2022 within the existing establishment plan and once the EU has approved reinforcements for the EIT, it will implement the second phase that allows it to reach the necessary capacity to deliver on the enhanced ambition, budget and mandate under its Strategic Innovation Agenda 2021-2027.
+The EIT aims to transition to a more effective organisational structure in two steps: the first phase was implemented in 2022 within the existing establishment plan.